kashodiya/my-open-webui/README.md

 - Type a question and hit Enter.
 Ensure that you get the answer.

 ### CONGRATULATIONS!
-At this point your Open WebUI install is done.
-Follow remaining if you want to do more with your EC2.
+At this point the setup is done.
+Follow remaining instructions if you want to do more with your EC2.

 ### Optional: If you like command line, create the Launcher
 - Open cmd window, if not already open.